Dean

 Biography

-NYU School of Professional Studies Dean Angie Kamath has had a distinguished career in government and higher education.
-Amplified by her deep expertise in partnering with industries on skills-based education and workforce development, Kamath is a champion for fostering equal opportunities through higher education and workforce programs that provide immediately applicable skills in hospitality, real estate, and functional business leadership, among other growing and emerging fields.
+NYU School of Professional Studies Dean Angie Kamath has had a distinguished career in higher education and government.
+Exemplified by her deep expertise in partnering with industries on skills-based education and workforce development, Kamath is a champion for fostering equal opportunities through higher education and workforce programs that provide immediately applicable skills in hospitality, real estate, publishing, global affairs, sports management, AI technology, and functional business leadership, among other growing and emerging fields.

-Kamath is an expert on workforce development and skills-based training, providing foresight with grounded research expertise in the future of work.
-Passionate about developing programs with industry leaders, she has created partnerships with national and local organizations to advance access to education.
-She was instrumental in having NYU SPS endorsed as a talent development partner by OneTen, a coalition of leading chief executives and their companies, committed to Diversity, Equity, and Inclusion (DEI) and upskilling, hiring, and advancing one million Black Americans into family-sustaining jobs over the next 10 years.
+Grounded in research, Kamath is an expert on workforce development and skills-based training, providing foresight into the future of work.
+Passionate about developing programs with industry leaders, she has created partnerships with national and local organizations to innovate academic initiatives and advance access to education.
+Under her leadership, NYU SPS has been ranked as a top higher education institution with its career-connected, industry-focused degrees and courses.
+Kamath was also instrumental in having NYU SPS endorsed as a talent development partner by OneTen, a coalition of leading chief executives and their companies, committed to Diversity, Equity, and Inclusion (DEI) and upskilling, hiring, and advancing one million Black Americans into family-sustaining jobs over the next 10 years.

-While in her role as dean at the nation’s largest urban public university, City University of New York (CUNY), Kamath was responsible for continuing education and workforce development programs.
-In addition, she oversaw grant-funded opportunities that sought to improve the skills, career prospects, and outcomes of targeted industries such as IT, finance, healthcare, and municipal government.
-Kamath also led several workforce development and training programs that addressed the future of work in New York City and beyond.
+While in her role as dean at the nation’s largest urban public university, City University of New York (CUNY), Kamath oversaw grant-funded opportunities that sought to improve the skills, career prospects, and outcomes of targeted industries such as IT, finance, healthcare, and municipal government.

-Before her role at CUNY, Kamath served as an executive vice president and executive director at Per Scholas, a national IT job training nonprofit in South Bronx.
-There, she was responsible for launching the social enterprise team, which was tasked with generating fee-for-service revenues.
-In addition, she oversaw the New York training operation that trained and placed over 500 individuals each year in middle-skills jobs in the IT field.
+Before her role at CUNY, Kamath served as an executive vice president and executive director at Per Scholas, a national IT job training nonprofit in the South Bronx.
+There, she oversaw the New York training operation that trained and placed over 500 individuals each year in middle-skills jobs in the IT field.

 Prior to Per Scholas, Kamath worked as deputy commissioner at the NYC Department of Small Business Services for seven years, overseeing adult workforce programs that served more than 100,000 New Yorkers each year during the Bloomberg administration.